miso25/fonteo/README.md

 # Usage
+> <script type='text/javascript' src='fonteo.js' ></script>
+> <p class='text'>Hello World!
+I am Fonteo - a jQuery Plugin to animate text...</p>

 This is a basic usage.
-It splits a text within all elements with the class ".text" to individual letters.
+It only splits a text within all elements with the class ".text" to individual letters.

 > $('.text').fonteo()

-This is a basic usage.
-It splits a text within all elements with the class ".text" to individual letters.

-> $('.text').fonteo()
+Adding some animation to the text with basic typing effect.
+If a value of the property 'infinite' is set to 'true', text is moving to the left.

+> $('.text').fonteo({ direction: 'left' })

 # Public API